-- Law 5 Bat Size - Maximum Thickness of 40mm (Previously no limit) - Maximum Depth of 67mm (Previously no Limit) - SCA to announce a phase-out of bats to ensure they meet this standard Initial discussions suggest 2-3 years - not to be enforced by MWJCA for 2018/19. - Law 20 Use of Helmets - o If a Helmet is being worn by a player, it shall now be considered part of his playing equipment.
-This means that if a ball hits a helmet that a player is wearing, the ball shall be deemed live (Previously, the ball would be declared dead if the ball strikes a helmet while it is being worn). - Law 21/22 No Ball - Any delivery that bounces twice or more before reaching the popping crease shall be called a No-Ball (was previously 3 times or more) - If a No-Ball is called and batsman score runs or the ball goes to the boundary without contact with the bat, the runs scored shall be considered Byes plus 1 No-Ball (Previously, all the runs would have been counted as No-Balls) - Law 24 (Fielders' absence; substitutes) - o now allows a substitute to keep wicket, with the consent of the umpires. - Law 25 Runner for a Batsman - If the injured batsman is on strike, the runner for that batsman must stay in his crease until the ball reaches the batsman.
+- Law 20 Use of Helmets - If a Helmet is being worn by a player, it shall now be considered part of his playing equipment.
+This means that if a ball hits a helmet that a player is wearing, the ball shall be deemed live (Previously, the ball would be declared dead if the ball strikes a helmet while it is being worn). - Law 21/22 No Ball - Any delivery that bounces twice or more before reaching the popping crease shall be called a No-Ball (was previously 3 times or more) - If a No-Ball is called and batsman score runs or the ball goes to the boundary without contact with the bat, the runs scored shall be considered Byes plus 1 No-Ball (Previously, all the runs would have been counted as No-Balls) - Law 24 (Fielders' absence; substitutes) - now allows a substitute to keep wicket, with the consent of the umpires. - Law 25 Runner for a Batsman - If the injured batsman is on strike, the runner for that batsman must stay in his crease until the ball reaches the batsman.
 A warning will be given on the first instance.
 After that, 5 penalty runs will be awarded for every offence.
-(New Rule) - Law 30 Run Out - If a batsman makes their ground legally and the bat then fails to maintain contact with the crease when the bails are dis-lodged for a run-out shall be deemed as making their ground in the first place and, hence, shall be ruled "Not Out" (Previously, batsman would be given Out) - o amended to give protection to a running or diving batsman whose bat bounces up after having been grounded beyond the popping crease.
+(New Rule) - Law 30 Run Out - If a batsman makes their ground legally and the bat then fails to maintain contact with the crease when the bails are dis-lodged for a run-out shall be deemed as making their ground in the first place and, hence, shall be ruled "Not Out" (Previously, batsman would be given Out) - amended to give protection to a running or diving batsman whose bat bounces up after having been grounded beyond the popping crease. - Law 36 LBW

-- Law 36 LBW - If the Bat and Pad of a batsman strikes a ball simultaneously, it shall be deemed that the bat has played the ball first (New Rule, consistent with the benefit of the doubt favouring the batsman). - Law 37 Handled the Ball - The Handled the ball Law has been deleted, with its contents merged into Obstructing the field, reducing the list of dismissals from ten to nine.
-This will have no effect on whether a batsman is dismissed; rather, it is just the method of dismissal that might be changed. - Law 41.3 Use of Cloth on field - Any cloth use for the purpose of protecting a ball from moisture must be approved by an umpire prior to use (New Law) - Law 41.5 Mock Fielding - o Any instances of Mock Fielding shall result in a 5-run penalty (New Rule) - Law 41.7.1 No Ball Full toss - Any delivery, which passes or would have passed, without pitching, above waist height of the striker standing upright at the popping crease, is to be deemed dangerous and unfair, whether or not it is likely to inflict physical injury on the striker.
+If the Bat and Pad of a batsman strikes a ball simultaneously, it shall be deemed that the bat has played the ball first (New Rule, consistent with the benefit of the doubt favouring the batsman).

+• Law 37 - Handled the Ball

+- The Handled the ball Law has been deleted, with its contents merged into Obstructing the field, reducing the list of dismissals from ten to nine.
+This will have no effect on whether a batsman is dismissed; rather, it is just the method of dismissal that might be changed. - Law 41.3 Use of Cloth on field - Any cloth use for the purpose of protecting a ball from moisture must be approved by an umpire prior to use (New Law) - Law 41.5 Mock Fielding - Any instances of Mock Fielding shall result in a 5-run penalty (New Rule) - Law 41.7.1 No Ball Full toss - Any delivery, which passes or would have passed, without pitching, above waist height of the striker standing upright at the popping crease, is to be deemed dangerous and unfair, whether or not it is likely to inflict physical injury on the striker.
 If the bowler bowls such a delivery the umpire shall immediately call and signal No ball. - Law 41.8 Deliberate No-Ball - Any instances of bowlers deliberately bowling front-foot No-Balls shall result in the bowler being immediately pulled from bowling for the duration of the match and a report shall be submitted against the bowler (New Rule)